Know the official Bureau of Meteorology flood warning products

 Some of these alert systems are below:

-A White Alert can be advise if a structural defect has been detected (e.g. crack, piping) or heavy rainfall event.
+A White Alert can advise if a structural defect has been detected (e.g. crack, piping) or if there is a heavy rainfall event.

-An Amber Alert often accompanies an Evacuation Warning and advises that dam failure could be possible if storage continues rising or structural defect not fixed.
+An Amber Alert often triggers a Prepare to Evacuate - Watch and Act level warning and advises that dam failure could be possible if storage continues rising or a structural defect is not fixed.

-A Red Alert often accompanies an Evacuation Order and advises that dam failure is imminent or has occurred
+A Red Alert often triggers an Evacuate Now - Emergency Warning and advises that dam failure is imminent or has occurred.

 Look out for each other when flooding is imminent